integritee-network/substraTEE/SECURITY.md

 **Countermeasures**

-* monotonic counter (i.e. Intel PSE, based on ME).
+* monotonic counter (i.e. Intel PSE, based on ME.
+Not available on server HW).
 If you choose to trust Intel ME!
 * Blockchain registers the hash of the latest state, so a state update is only valid when it refers to the latest registered state.
 This doesn't solve the cause, but the symptoms.